ogradyc01/GoldenCheetah/UG_Side-Bar_Activities-view.md

 When you open the context menu on the column header of the 'Activities' pane, you have three options:

-* `Remove Column` - does what it says - removes the selected column from the rides pane
+* `Remove Column` - does what it says - removes the selected column from the activities pane
 * `Show in groups` - does the same like "Group By->...." as explained above for selected column
-* `Column Chooser` - opens a dialog box which contains all available fields for a ride.
+* `Column Chooser` - opens a dialog box which contains all available fields for a activity.
 You can "drag&drop" the fields to the column header of the 'Activities' pane to add additional columns here.
-Any new column added always appears as most left column on the rides pane.
+Any new column added always appears as most left column on the activities pane.
 You can also re-order and resize the columns.

 ![Activities - add columns](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/SideBar_Activities_Columns_Add_Column.gif)